What is whole life insurance?

 As an additional example of the benefits that come with a whole life insurance policy, there are ways to use the policy to reduce tax obligations on other income.
 For instance, if you wish to give a gift to your favorite non-profits and charities, you could reduce your income tax in a given year by signing over some of the benefits of your whole life insurance policy and naming the charity as a beneficiary.
 Talk to your tax advisor to find out more about reducing your income by giving your cause a lasting gift.

 Whole life insurance policies offer permanent lifetime coverage and a guaranteed way to leave money to your loved ones.
-As an added benefit, this type of policy grows a stable, tax-favored cash value that you can use during your own life.
+As an added benefit, this type of policy grows a stable, tax-efficient cash value that you can use during your own life.
 There are many advantages of owning a whole life insurance policy, but tax regulations can be complicated.
 Discuss your plans with a financial professional and a tax advisor who can help you decide which type of protection will do the most for you.